vmware-archive/gangway/README.md

 ## Deploy

-### Gangway manifest
+### gangway manifest

-Gangway is comprised of a deployment and a service.
+gangway is comprised of a deployment and a service.
 The service may be exposed in any form you prefer be it Loadbalancer directly to the service or an Ingress.

 [auth0 example](examples/auth0-gangway-example.yaml)